StudioQi/jeto/doc/api/instances.rst

-name           string                         The name given to the instance when creating it. path           string                         The path where the instance is on the vagrant-worker system. archive_url    string                         The archive url given at creation time. project        :ref:`object-projects`         The project linked to git_reference  string                         Can be a branch or a tag of a git repository.
+name           string                         The name given to the instance when creating it. path           string                         The path where the instance is on the vagrant-worker system. archive_url    string                         The archive url given at creation time. project        :ref:`object-project`         The project linked to git_reference  string                         Can be a branch or a tag of a git repository.
 Does not include the repository url. status         Array of :ref:`object-status`  Array of status objects (ip, name and status) environment    string                         The environment given at creation time.